hzeller/rpi-rgb-led-matrix/README.md

 The RGB LED matrix panels can be scored at [Sparkfun][sparkfun], [AdaFruit][ada] or eBay and Aliexpress.
 If you are in China, I'd try to get them directly from some manufacturer, Taobao or Alibaba.
+Some things to watch out for:
+* They come in many different sizes.
+The naming is fairly obvious; the **P** indicates the pitch in millimeters.
+* Some of the larger panels (larger than P5) may come with a variety of LED sizes;
+  the cheaper ones may smaller LEDs than their more expensive brethren.
+For example, "2121" LEDs (the package will be 2.1mm square) are right for a P3 panel, but they don't quite look right on a P5 or larger.
+They are a lot cheaper, however.
+* These things are power-hungry.
+A fully-lit 64x64 panel of 2121 LEDs can easily draw 8A.
+  A wall-wart won't cut it; you need a hefty 5V power supply.
+For long runs of panels fed from the same power supply, make sure your cables are thick enough, and use additional bypass capacitors (most panels have unpopulated pds for them).
+* Finally, if you get several panels for some project, get them all at once and get some extras: the ones being sold are all leftovers from large batches going to the sort of companies that make the huge screens at Times Square.
+  This does not mean that they are of inferior quality, but different batches may have slightly different color response.

 The `RGBMatrix` class provided in `include/led-matrix.h` does what is needed to control these.
 You can use this as a library in your own projects or just